- Selecting the Best Clubs for Left-Handed Players

-Check exactly what the set contains when comparing options.
+Check exactly what the set contains when comparing options, as some left-handed golf club sets are a bit sparse.
 The sand wedge, for example, is often excluded.
-This is not a major issue as one can purchase them separately but be sure to compare apples with apples when weighing up the options.
+This is not a major issue as one can purchase them separately, but be sure to compare apples with apples when weighing up the options.

 Generally, you will need a driver, a fairway wood or two, irons, a pitching wedge, a sand wedge, and a putter.
 You will also need a good golf bag to carry the clubs, accessories, and refreshments.

-Most golfers will benefit from a hybrid or two to replace the longer irons and many will benefit from additional wedges.
+Most golfers will also benefit from a hybrid or two to replace the longer irons, and many will also profit from additional wedges.

 One can always start with a basic set and add to it over time as necessary.